How a car crash shaped Koepka's road to the US Open

 Having started the final day one shot back from the lead, the big-hitting American mastered buffeting winds to card six birdies and a single bogey for a five-under 67, finishing four shots clear of Japan's Hideki Matsuyama and compatriot Brian Harman.

-After often commenting he feels like "an underachiever," Koepka climbs from 22nd to the top 10 in the PGA rankings.
+After often commenting he feels like "an underachiever," Koepka climbs from 22nd to the top 10 in the Official World Golf rankings.

 "It's unbelievable," he says.
 "To get my name on the trophy with the greatest players to ever player this game ... it's special.